MindNode Triad

 Your (first) thoughts

-Go ahead and launch MindNode on your device.
-If you're launching MindNode for the first time, the app will guide you through a short onboarding flow.
+Go ahead and launch MindNode Next on your device.
+If you're launching MindNode Next for the first time, the app will let you decide whether you'd like to start your own document or add sample documents.

 • Mac